microsoft/dotnet/Documentation/compatibility/wpf-dispatchersynchronizationcontext_createcopy-now-returns-a-new-copy-instead-of-the-current-instance.md

 <xref:System.Threading.SynchronizationContext?displayProperty=name> object.
-Previously, code that used equivalence of references generated this way was not actually checking whether it was in the proper context, but does when built against .NET 4.5 or newer.
+Previously, code that used equivalence of references generated this way was not actually checking whether it was in the proper context, but does when built against .NET Framework 4.5 or later.
 While unlikely to cause issues, exercising the affected code paths should be enough to determine if this poses any problem.

 ### Affected APIs